Last Updated on by

 On paper, the Hoover Quest 1000 is a great robot vacuum that uses a three-stage cleaning system, a laser-guided navigation system, and Wi-Fi connectivity that is augmented by a well-designed mobile app.
 However, most of these features come off as half-baked.
 Even with the laser maps, the robot vacuum misses quite a few areas and leaves a lot of dirt and dust on your floor.
 The mobile app only works when both your robot and your smartphone are connected to the same Wi-Fi network.
 Furthermore, the vacuum is much too gentle.
 Even if it does go over a particular area, it is not guaranteed to pick up everything.

 There are several alternatives that deliver a better clean than the Hoover Quest 1000.
-You can save around $40 with the Eufy RoboVac 11S, and get a much more powerful vacuum suction.
+You can save with the Eufy RoboVac 11S, and get a much more powerful vacuum suction.
 If you want something with a mobile app and voice command compatibility, get the Roomba 675 or the Neato Botvac D3 Connected (full review here!).

 Further read, Roomba vs Hoover Quest – Which is best?